meghanakakarla666/pet-clinic/README.md

 - Java 11 or higher
 - Maven 3.8+
+- MySQL 8.0 or higher
-- Docker & Docker Compose
+- Docker & Docker Compose (optional)
 - AWS Account (for cloud deployment)
 - Jenkins (for CI/CD)